bleak-ai/bleak/PROJECT_OVERVIEW.md

 # BleakAI Project Overview

-**BleakAI transforms conversational AI by dynamically generating structured UI components based on user interactions.** Instead of static chat responses, BleakAI returns sophisticated form elements—text inputs, radio buttons, sliders, multi-selects—that capture user intent with precision.
-This framework bridges the gap between natural language processing and structured data collection, enabling developers to build intelligent interfaces that adapt to user needs in real-time.
+**BleakAI transforms conversational AI by dynamically generating structured UI components based on user interactions.** Instead of static chat responses, BleakAI returns sophisticated form elements that developers can map to their own custom components.
+This framework bridges the gap between natural language processing and structured data collection, enabling developers to build intelligent interfaces using their existing design systems and component libraries.

+## Core Philosophy

+**Bring Your Own Components.** BleakAI doesn't impose a specific UI framework or component library.
+Instead, it provides the intelligence layer that determines what type of input is needed, while developers maintain complete control over how those components look and behave in their applications.

 ## Architecture

 ### Frontend (Demo Interface)

 The frontend serves as both a demonstration platform and reference implementation.
-Built with React and TypeScript, it showcases how developers can integrate BleakAI into their applications.
+Built with React and TypeScript, it showcases how developers can integrate BleakAI into their applications using any component library.
 The `QuestionsSection` component dynamically renders UI elements returned by the backend, while the `BleakResolver` from the core library handles component resolution and state management.
 The frontend communicates with the backend through a clean REST API that manages conversation threads and processes user responses.

 ### Backend (LangGraph-Powered Intelligence)